kgarred/Social-Issues-Evolution-in-Movies/README.md

 Feel free to contribute by submitting issues or pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-### License

-This project is licensed under the MIT License.
-See `LICENSE` for details.